peter-scholtens/random-signature/README.md

 ls -l ~/.thunderbird/random_signature_fifo.html
 ```
 You'll see that the filename refers `->` to another randomly chosen file.
 Re-try the `ls` command after ten seconds and see that it has changed.
 You can use this to read a different signature for every mail you send.

+### Select your random signature generator in Thunderbird
+In Thunderbird you can do that by following the pulldown menu path `Edit` -> `Account Settings` and select the e-mailaddress which you want to attach the generator to.
+Then **switch on** the checkbox of the option `Attach the signature from a file instead`, and choose the correct path towards the symbolic link.